jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Interestingly, after I finally conceded temporary defeat to my personal Darth Blockbuster, I uploaded a few pages to Wikipedia instead.
 Not as helpful as my app, but it took just a few weeks of work, and one "edit now" button, to make it real.

 My Wikipedia pages make [car insurance policy rules](https://en.wikipedia.org/wiki/Ontario_Automobile_Policy_1) and [accident fault regulations](https://en.wikipedia.org/wiki/Ontario_Fault_Determination_Rules) a little easier to understand.
-And by opening up society's rulebook, I constructed a tiny piece of the Internet Age rulebook, i.e. the Life Star.
+And by opening up society's rulebook, I constructed a tiny piece of the Internet Age rulebook, i.e., the Life Star.

 That's why it felt so majical to press "edit now."
 With every piece of open and easy to read rules, the Death Star gets a little smaller.